reed1713/Vetted/README.md

 ### API clients

-As of now, only have the one for the Bro Intel framework.
+As of now, I only have the Bro Intel api client working.

 ### Installing